 (2) Livestock owners may organize as a cooperative, society, partnership, trust, or similar structure for purposes such as joint ownership of livestock and decision-making.

 (3) Documentation provided to prospective livestock purchasers shall include:

-(b) current inventory of livestock, estimated total replacement value, and production figures of the herd; and
+(c) current inventory of livestock and estimated total replacement value; and

 4 (1) Livestock owners are entitled to the products which are produced by their livestock, including meat, dairy, hides, wool, and related products and to make decisions regarding distribution of these products among members or as partial payment to the agister for his or her services.

 (2) Products produced by the herd are the property of the livestock owners and are not being purchased or sold.